Why Is My Dog Panting and Restless When Not Hot?

 Along with excessive panting, look for the following symptoms for hormonal imbalances:

 Anemic dogs have a harder time allowing oxygen to flow through the body.
 Because of their reduced amount of red blood cells, they have to work harder to get oxygen where it needs to be in the body.
 If you have a dog with anemia, they’re likely to show signs of that ‘extra work.’
-One of the major signs is excessive panting, along with lethargy, loss of appetite, and even occasional collapsing.
+One of the major signs is excessive panting, along with lethargy, loss of appetite, and occasional collapsing.

 Keep in mind that some dog breeds are more prone to excessive panting.
 Breeds like Boston Terriers, Bulldogs, and Pugs have a predisposition toward breathing inefficiency, which typically needs to be handled on an individual basis.